 Meeting the challenges facing translational research

 We know more about the human body today than we did yesterday, and tomorrow we’ll know even more—a lot more.
-In the last two decades, advances in human genome sequencing, molecular…Read More
+In the last two decades, advances in human genome sequencing, molecular imaging,…Read More

 Rotary recognizes Maya Ajmera for helping some of the world’s most vulnerable children transform their lives